Isaackante/Beam-Line-Steering-ML/README.md

 Overview

 Description: The goal of this project aims to use a neural network to model and optimize beam steering in the Linac to Undulator (LTU) section of the LCLS to minimize beam offsets at the BPMs.
-The neural network will represent a function mapping the following inputs to the output beam
+The neural network will represent a function mapping the following inputs to the output beam.
+This demonstrates using a neural network model trained on real LCLS LTU data to optimize beam steering.
+The model learns to map quad and corrector settings to BPM offsets.
+By minimizing prediction error, the trained model can optimize inputs to precisely steer the beam.
+The optimized parameters can be safely tested in Bmad simulation prior to online deployment.
+This combines machine learning with physics modeling to improve LCLS LTU beam steering dynamics.

 Inputs: